Set up Standard Interface Communication with MELFA

 -

-Start ToolBox3, click Workspace to open the main menu, and click New.
+Start ToolBox3, click Workspace to open the main menu, then click New.

 -

-In the pop-up window, select the path for the new workspace, edit the workspace name, and then click OK to finish creation.
+In the pop-up window, select the path for the new workspace, edit the workspace name, then click OK to confirm and complete creation.

 -

-After the workspace is created, the Summary step of the Add Project window pops up.
+After creating the workspace, the Add Project window opens to the Overview step.
 Enter the project name and click Next.

 -

-In the Robot Model step, fill in the options according to the actual robot information, and then click Next.
+In the Robot Model step, fill in the options based on the actual robot in use, then click Next.

 -

-In the Communication Settings step, modify the IP address (viewed through the teach pendant in [melfa-check-ip-address]) and the TCP server port number, and then click Next.
+In the Communication step, modify the IP address (as viewed on the teach pendant) and the TCP server port number, then click Next.

 -